tshepang/blog-movies/content/movies/Dark Shadows (2012).rst

 something fresh (me have not seen such before), her sexuality amazing, her passive and quick-acting personality welcome (check for example how she does not waste time to get to meet her old lover), and her beauty so incredible that she can easily be forgiven for her great cruelty.
-I enjoyed the sex scene a lot, which was another surprise.
+Another surprise is the sex scene, which I enjoyed a lot.
+Good humor there.